dr-marek-jaskula/DomainDrivenDesignUniversity/test/Shopway.Tests.Performance/ReadMe.Tests.Performance.md

 # Tests.Performance Layer

-We use the NBomber as a framework for performance tests, because we can easily use it from xunit test.
+NBomber is used as a framework for performance tests, because we can easily use it from xunit test.
 So only c# code is required.

 This tests can show us whether to use .AsSplitQuery or is it worth to omit some not crucial logging.